 Unlimited manual transactions, all budget categories, smart categorization — no credit card needed, ever.

-Connect 10,000+ US and Canadian banks via Plaid.
+Connect 12,000+ US and Canadian banks — Chase, Bank of America, Wells Fargo, Capital One, and more — via Plaid.
 Transactions sync automatically.

 Get personalized spending insights and savings tips based on your actual financial data.
 Mint never had this.